 Members of the Network are entitled to use the registered ‘UNESCO Global Geopark’ brand as a mark of quality.
 Members benefit from the use of common promotional tools and have a forum for finding new partners for international cooperation, exchange of experience and for seeking funding.

-Expressions of Interest for outstanding New Zealand sites and landscapes that are interested in becoming a UNESCO Global Geopark will open again in mid 2023.
+Expressions of Interest for New Zealand sites are expected to open again in 2024.

 In submitting an Expression of Interest applicants must answer questions about their proposed geopark site, backed up by evidence, examples and endorsements.